Judgement and Discernment

 We live in information overload.
 We are constantly bombarded with information.
 Every notable personality in sports, entertainment, and politics are targets.
 Twitter wars are reported by mainstream media.
 It’s exhausting.

+The cognitive demanding work of judging has become so complex that we just skip the whole nonsense, follow predetermined beliefs of good and bad and move on.
 Hopefully, we see the destructive force this has when we apply it to human beings.
 However, we also apply it to concepts.
 We slap a label of good or bad on a concept and cheat ourselves of mindful choice.
 Judgement is a victim of poor all-inclusive labeling.

 The practice of judging has many benefits and some glaring flaws.
 A flourishing life must judge many things and make difficult decisions based on those judgments.